THE FIRST 2 DAYS

 Approximately 2-3 hours after your tattoo-session, you must remove the foil (unless your tattooist has recommended otherwise).

-Wash the tattoo gently but thoroughly in lukewarm water using Sorry Mom Body Wash.
+Wash the tattoo gently but thoroughly using Sorry Mom Foam Soap.
 This way you wash off surplus ink, fluid and blood.
 Dip your tattoo dry with a paper towel or a clean towel.

 Apply a thin layer of Sorry Mom Tattoo Balm on the tattooed area.
 It is extremely important not to use too much balm, as the tattoo must be able to breathe.
 You have applied just enough, if you are unable to see the balm after it has been applied.

 When you are going to bed, you can apply a new coat of foil to your tattoo.
 This is particularly recommended if you sleep in white linen.
 Just remember to lubricate your tattoo before.
 Wash, dry and lubricate with each foil change.

 THE NEXT 10 DAYSYour tattoo should be kept moist, so that there is no ulceration.
 If you get a wound, there is a risk that the color will fall off with the wound.
 Therefore, it is important, that your tattoo is kept moist all the time.